wachaon/wes/docs/README.en.md

 # Install the module of private repository

-*install* can be installed not only on *github* public repository modules, but also on private repositories.
+*install* can be installed not only in modules in public repositories on *github* , but also in private repositories.

 *install* , specify the module with `author@repository` .
 The implementation downloads the following.